VSVisaSignalOfficial filing intelligence

 Plain-language read

-Grants Cibola County Schools has submitted 13 Labor Condition Applications (LCA) for the role of Public School Teacher, all located in Grants, NM, with a consistent median salary of $55,000.
-Notably, there are no Permanent Employment Certification (PERM) applications filed.
-All submitted LCAs are certified, indicating compliance with wage and working conditions, but it is important to remember that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
-Always consult with a qualified professional for specific immigration advice.
+Grants Cibola County Schools has filed 13 Labor Condition Applications (LCA) for the role of Public School Teacher, all located in Grants, NM, during FY2026 Q2.
+The median salary for these positions is reported at $55,000 per year.
+Notably, there are no PERM applications filed by this employer, indicating a focus on temporary employment rather than permanent residency processes.
+It's important to remember that LCA certification does not equate to USCIS H-1B petition approval, and PERM certification is not a guarantee of green card approval.
+This information should not be considered legal advice.

 Sources